|

 • Cayenne Pepper: Whisk ¼ teaspoon of cayenne pepper into the flour.

-• Coffee Powder: Mix 1 teaspoon of instant coffee or espresso powder in the flour to enhance the chocolate flavor.
+• Coffee Powder: Mix 1 teaspoon of instant coffee or espresso powder in the flour.

 • Flaky Salt: Sprinkle flaky sea salt on top before baking.